alexbabichev/styleGuides/ts/README.md

 #### Array

 Annotate arrays as `foos:Foo[]` instead of `foos:Array<Foo>`.

 > Reasons: Its easier to read.
 Its used by the TypeScript team.
 Makes easier to know something is an array as the mind is trained to detect [].

+## Filename

+Name files with camelCase.
+E.g. `accordian.tsx`, `myControl.tsx`, `utils.ts`, `map.ts` etc.

+> Reasons: Its easier to read.
+Its used by the TypeScript team.
+Makes easier to know something is an array as the mind is trained to detect [].